Skip to main content

 The insects contribute a “nutty accent” to the finished product.

 What’s really amazing about Chirps is their nutritional value.
 They’re all-natural, gluten-free, high in protein, rich in calcium, and rife with iron.
 Even better, they contain just half the fat of normal chips.
-Currently, Six Foods is planning to release the insect snacks in three flavors: Sea Salt, Hickory BBQ, and Aged Cheddar.
+Currently, Chirps is planning to release the insect snacks in three flavors: Sea Salt, Hickory BBQ, and Aged Cheddar.

 Okay, so that’s all well and good, but how do they taste?
-Six Foods, of course, says they taste great—but they're hardly the most objective resource.
+Chirps, of course, says they taste great—but they're hardly the most objective resource.
 I guess we’ll just have to wait until they ship later this year to find out.
 I, for one, am certainly willing to try them.
 I’ll try any insect-based product—just so long as it doesn’t actually look like an insect.